Exeter, St Martin's Church

 Other notable features are the painted coats of arms on the gallery, among them those of Jonathan Trelawny, Bishop of Exeter, Bristol, and Winchester, who was famously imprisoned by King James II for libel.

 Trelawny objected to James's 1687 Declaration of Indulgence, which granted religious freedoms to Catholics.
 He was gaoled and tried in London, but acquitted of all charges.
 His tale was immortalized in the Song of the Western Men, with the words, 'and shall Trelawny live, or shall Trelawny die?'.

 The font is unusual in that it has a small second basin built onto the stem.
-The font seems to have been built of 2 different types of stone, at 2 distinct time periods.
+The font seems to have been built of two different types of stone, at two distinct time periods.
 There are surviving heraldic panels of medieval glass in the south side of the nave and in the west window.
-The south window was the gift of Bishop Lacy (1420-1455), and glass panels depict his symbol of 3 'shovellers heads'.
+The south window was the gift of Bishop Lacy (1420-1455), and glass panels depict his symbol of three 'shovellers heads'.